cilcoberlin/wp-class-blogs/class-blogs/readme.txt

 you can fix this by visiting the Class Blogs -> Student Data administration page and clicking on the 'Refresh Student Data' button.

+== Screenshots ==

+1. The class blogging theme
+2. The random image and YouTube playlist widgets
+3. The YouTube playlist page
+4. The admin list of student comments
+5. The admin list of student posts
+6. The word-count options and information page

 == Changelog ==

 = 0.4 =